davestewart/classic-shell-win10/README.md

 ## Troubleshooting

-### The icons aren't showing
+#### The icons aren't showing

 Are you sure you copied the icons folder to your AppData/Classic Shell folder?
 The full path to an icon file should look like this:

 	%USERPROFILE%\AppData\Local\ClassicShell\Windows 10 Icons\settings.ico

-### The icons look pixelated or wrongly-sized
+#### The icons look pixelated or wrongly-sized

-If you've only just loaded the settings XML file, you will need to exit and restart Classic Shell for the new icon size to take effect
+If you've only just loaded the settings XML file, you will need to exit and restart Classic Shell for the new icon size to take effect.

-### The icons don't look good on my hi-res screen
+#### The icons don't look good on my hi-res screen

 Hi-res icons are [on the list](https://github.com/davestewart/classic-shell-win10/issues/3) of things to do.
-Sorry they aren't ready yet.

-### My previous menu setup has gone
+#### My previous menu setup has gone

 Yes, if you loaded the settings file, this will have overwritten your existing settings.